Save You (Simple Plan song)

 "Save You" is the third and last single from Simple Plan's self titled album.
-It was announced as the third single in a message to "SP Crew", the band's official members-only club.

-Lead singer Pierre Bouvier has stated in interviews that the song deals with his brother's dealing with cancer.
+The ballad was announced as the third single in a message to "SP Crew", the band's official members-only club.
+Lead singer Pierre Bouvier has stated in interviews that the song deals with his brother Jay, who was diagnosed with non-Hodgkin lymphoma.
+Released on October 10, 2008, "Save You" would debut at number 88 on the Canadian Hot 100.

 Song composition

 The song is in common time throughout and follows the basic ABABCB skeleton, wherein 'A' is the verse, 'B' is the prechorus and chorus, and 'C' is the bridge.

 The song's verses are in the key of C natural minor and feature a i-VI-III-VII progression repeated three times, with a chord change every two beats.
 The song then enters a prechorus that slows into a half time.
 Background "Ohs" are heard as a slow B♭-A♭-B♭ progression is played.
 Using the B♭ (V/I), the song then modulates into E♭ major for the chorus which features a I-V-IV-V progression with a chord change every measure.
 This progression is repeated twice.
 The bridge is also in the key of C natural minor, but features a progression of i-VII-VI-VII, with a chord change every two beats.
 This progression is repeated six times.
 In the last three repeats, lead guitarist Jeff Stinco plays a short guitar interlude.
 The song ends in E♭ major on the dominant chord.